 Is the Echo Worth It?

 Now that I've broken down the pros and cons of the device, I'd like to address the elephant in the room.
 How useful is the Echo and is it worth buying?

 Personally, I enjoy purchasing gadgets because I love technology and find them fascinating, so I do think it's worth buying.

 However, I would rate its usefulness a 7 on a scale of 10 without the additional smart home components, and 8 with them included.
 I highly recommend integrating the Echo with other smart devices because that's where the product performs best.

 I've found that using Alexa with my Hue lights and WeMo switches have been the most productive because of convenience.

 This is definitely a cool-looking product and does provide tidbits of useful information, but it's not advanced enough where you can't live without it (for now).

 This gadget has definitely started a trend though, and I guarantee the usefulness will improve gradually.

 After weighing the pros and cons, I give the Amazon Echo 4 out of 5 stars.

-Given the product is in its early stages (initial soft launch was in November 2014), I'm already impressed with what Alexa can do.
-I didn't even mention things like easter eggs and the IFFT recipes it's capable of.
+Given the product is less than five years old (initial soft launch was in November 2014), I'm already impressed with what Alexa can do.
+I didn't even mention things like easter eggs, skills, and the IFFT recipes it's capable of.